Diagoras of Rhodes: Victory and fatherless

 Diagoras of Rhodes was unique in his sporting conquests due to way he embedded his family into the legacy of his victories.
 The great boxer went to new lengths to make his victories in sporting and the future of his family synonymous.
 It seems that there were two reasons for the unique manner in which Diagoras honored his family through statues and oral tradition.

 The first was his affection for his family, especially his children.
-But to understand that as the only function of this tight association would not paint the whole picture.
 The second reason for this close association was as a personal angle.
 Diagoras likely rejected the altering of the legacy of mortal men in oral tales into immortal heroes due to their actions.
 Nigel Nicholson argues that Diagoras may have wanted to avoid being passed down through moral tradition and replaced with some kind of god or hero that would take the credit for his achievements.
 He wanted to lead his own legacy and get the credit for his athletic accomplishments.
 By embedding his children into his legacy, he could leave a personal footprint that emphasized his connections to his family and the areas of Greece in which he left his legacy.
 His legacy could be carried out through his children when they eventually spread around through the surrounding area, creating a sort of Diagoras diaspora.
 Those children would then always be anchored to Diagoras, the man who shared his victories with his children, thus cementing the boxer as a mortal athletic champion and not allowing a god-like figure to replace him in oral tradition.